Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 A yellow cab driving through NYC, showcasing the taxi fare structure.

-New York City taxis operate under rates regulated by the NYC Taxi and Limousine Commission.
+New York City taxis operate under rates regulated by the NYC Taxi and Limousine Commission (TLC).

 Core fare structure: